webplatform/docs/dom/Text/index.md

 }}
 {{Notes_Section
 |Notes=Use the [[dom/methods/createTextNode|'''createTextNode''']] method to create a '''TextNode''' object.
 After you create the '''TextNode''', you can add to it using the [[dom/methods/appendChild|'''appendChild''']], [[dom/methods/replaceNode|'''replaceNode''']], or [[dom/methods/insertBefore|'''insertBefore''']] methods.
-This object is available in script as of Microsoft Internet Explorer 5.
 |Import_Notes=====MSDN Properties====
 The '''TextNode''' object has these properties.
 {{{!}} class="wikitable"